 📁 Batch Downloader (Bonus)

-If you have multiple PixelDrain links in a .txt
+If you have multiple PixelDrain links in a .txt file:

 #!/bin/bash